strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

+---
+title: Creating content-types - Strapi User Guide
+description: Instructions to create new content-types with the Content-Types Builder
+---

 # Creating content-types

 ::: warning The Content-Types Builder is only accessible to create and update content-types when your Strapi application is in a development environment, else it will be in a read-only mode in other environments.